James F. Blake: Arrest of Rosa Parks

 Blake and Parks encountered each other again on December 1, 1955 (Parks having forgotten to check who was driving the bus on this occasion), when Blake ordered Parks and three other black people to move to the back of his Cleveland Avenue bus (number 2857) in order to make room for a white passenger.
 By Parks' account, Blake said, "Y'all better make it light on yourselves and let me have those seats."
 When she refused, Blake first contacted the bus company and called his boss remarking, "I called the company first, just like I was supposed to do," Blake recalled in a later interview with the Washington Post.
 "I got my supervisor on the line.
 He said, 'Did you warn her, Jim?'
 I said, 'I warned her.'
 And he said, and I remember it just like I'm standing here, 'Well then, Jim, you do it, you got to exercise your powers and put her off, hear?'
 And that's just what I did."

-Parks, after being arrested, was fined $10 plus $4 in court fees (a total of $161.11 as of 12 Mar 2024).
+After being arrested, Parks was fined $10 plus $4 in court fees (a total of around $170 as of 2026).
 Later, Blake contacted the police and signed the warrant for her arrest (Chapter 6, Section 11, of the city code gave drivers police powers for the racial assignment of seats.)
 The arrest sparked the Montgomery bus boycott and led to Browder v.
 Gayle, the 1956 court case on the basis of which a United States District Court abolished segregation in transportation for the jurisdiction in which Montgomery, Alabama, is located.

 Commenting on the event afterwards, Blake stated, "I wasn't trying to do anything to that Parks woman except do my job.
 She was in violation of the city codes, so what was I supposed to do?
 That damn bus was full and she wouldn't move back.
 I had my orders.
 I had police powers—any driver for the city did.
 So the bus filled up and a white man got on, and she had his seat and I told her to move back, and she wouldn't do it."